 Personalised Rice Grain Necklace

 Yes, you can get a necklace with your name written in rice grains!
-Another gift which promises to be perfectly portable. while you are on the market you can choose a neckles or key chain out of the …..
+Another gift that promises to be perfectly portable. while you are on the night market you can choose a necklace or key chain out of the …..

 Sand painting is a modern art form in Vietnam with a history of just a few years, but it has fast-gained vast popularity among both locals and visitors.
 It is the art of pouring colored sands mixed with natural or synthetic pigments into bottles or other transparent containers.

 Dehydrated Jack fruit

 This is the perfect instant snack in the streets of Vietnam and one of the most common fruits loved by tourists as well as locals.
 While they have spiky crusts and abnormal shape, jackfruits have a sweet smell and delicious flesh perfect for those with a sweet tooth.